jnozzi/cocoadev.com/SiteContent/General/NSButtonWithCustomDisabledImage.markdown

 Yes, is there an alternative?

-''Was there any clarification on this topic?
-I also need to show some image buttons with a custom disabled image, and would be interested in what solution the OP settled on.''
+*Was there any clarification on this topic?
+I also need to show some image buttons with a custom disabled image, and would be interested in what solution the OP settled on.*

 ----

-Perhaps an approach is suggested in [[CustomNSButton]]
+Perhaps an approach is suggested in General/CustomNSButton